xcodemind/naturalcc/dataset/augmented_javascript/readme.md

 python -m dataset.augmented_javascript.preprocess
 ```

-If we want to pretrain via contrastive learning, we should use this dataset with augmentation.
+(Deprecated)If we want to pretrain via contrastive learning, we should use this dataset with augmentation.
 ```
 python -m dataset.augmented_javascript.preprocess_augmented
 ```